spicedrumor/tunnel-mission/README.md

 IE: Manually resize font size.
 No audio.

-Android and iPhone: No audio, no input.
+Android and iPhone: No audio.